landinfotech/mycivitas/docs/src/user/manual/work-order.md

 1. **Table:** The table section displays the list of tickets.
 Each row represents a ticket.
 It includes columns such as `Ticket`, `Type` `Priority`, `Status`, `Created`, `Operator`, `Submitter`, `Start Date`, and `Due Date`.
 Each column has an up/down arrow to indicate the option to display the list in ascending or descending order.

-2. **Show Entries Dropdown:** Utilize the `Show Entries` dropdown to choose the number of entries as per user convenience to display on the page.
-Options include 10, 25, 50, and 100 entries, allowing for customized viewing.
+2. **Show Entries Dropdown:** Utilise the `Show Entries` dropdown to choose the number of entries as per user convenience to display on the page.
+Options include 10, 25, 50, and 100 entries, allowing for customised viewing.

     ![10 entries](./img/work-order-3.png)